Shifter | Chapter 3 – Precognition

 I make a mental note, but keep my eyes peeled for threats within the meeting room.

-Both presidents had been talking for over an hour and a half at this point, but it seems to be going well, a lot better than what the caricatured media would have you believe: these men are not shouting at each other from across the pond; on the contrary, both are making a genuine effort in benefiting the others' national interests.
+Both presidents have been talking for over an hour and a half at this point, but it seems to be going well, a lot better than what the caricatured media would have you believe: these men are not shouting at each other from across the pond; on the contrary, both are making a genuine effort in benefiting the others' national interests.

 It's close to lunch time.
 I can hear my stomach growling, and I'm hoping the two men are feeling the pangs of hunger as well.
 But I know on a job like this I need to ignore my own needs for the good of the team, and the good of the Commander in Chief.
 Grumble all you want, stomach.
 I'm here for the President.

-“Disregard,” a team-member says in the earpiece, referring to the potential threat.
+“Disregard,” a team member says in the earpiece, referring to the potential threat.
 “Movement was friendly.”

 The two men stand, one of the translators mentions the word “break.”